davidsovich/blsr/README.md

 blsr
 ====

 An R package for obtaining and cleaning data from the Bureau of Labor Statistics (BLS).
-This product uses the BLS API and requires that the user obtain an API key from the BLS.
+This package uses the BLS API.

 Highlights
 ----------